g0rbe/CEH/17_Hacking_Mobile_Platforms.md

 - Avoid auto-upload of files
 - Perform security assessment of applications
 - Turn off Bluetooth
-- Allow only necessary GPS-enbaled applications
+- Allow only necessary GPS-enabled applications
 - Do not connect to open network
 - Install applications from trusted sources
 - Use strong password
 - Use Mobile Device Management (MDM) softwares
 - Update operating system often
 - Do not allow rooting / jailbreaking
-- Enrypt phone storage
+- Encrypt phone storage
 - Periodic backup
 - Configure mobile device policies